cl-fontana/abcd-docs/docs/source/cofi.rst

              -t_l <- Left edge                       Right edge -> t_r
                      of the window                of the window

-:numref:`diagram-coincidence-windows` shows a diagram of the coincidence windows defined by the module.
+:numref:`tab-diagram-coincidence-windows-cofi` shows a diagram of the coincidence windows defined by the module.

 Output
 ------